 I must add that I do live in suburbia and the light pollution is pretty high…I’m sure if I could have got out to my Stardust Observatory in a dark sky it would have looked more spectacular!

 I had to be quick as cloud started rolling in again so I grabbed my camera and tripod and started to take some images, by the time I took a couple of pictures the whole sky clouded over and that was that!!!

 I was just really happy to be able to see it and actually take some photos :-)

-For the wide field images I used a Canon 70D camera and a Tokina 11-16mm lens @11mm, the exposure for first image was 20 seconds at f3.2 and ISO800.
-The second wide field image using the same lens @11mm and slightly cropped, with an exposure time of 15 seconds and set at f2.8, ISO1000.
+For the wide field image above I used a Canon 70D camera and a Tokina 11-16mm lens @11mm and slightly cropped, with an exposure time of 15 seconds and set at f2.8, ISO1000.